2 July 2021

 You can dive the Bahamas from the islands or via a liveaboard.
 The best diving, and most varied, is by liveaboard, which mostly depart from the capital, Nassau on New Providence.
 Some, though, go from Grand Bahama.
 Liveaboards out of Florida also visit the Bahamas.

 In normal times you can fly directly to the Bahamas from the UK, USA, Canada, Jamaica, the Cayman Islands, Panama and Turks & Caicos.
-The Bahamas are eyeing a possible opening date for commercial travel on or before July 1.

 The currency is the Bahamian Dollar but the US dollar is widely accepted.